-Su’ad spent her childhood between Oregon, South Korea, Saudi Arabia, and Yemen, and Nashville, TN.
-She did her undergraduate work at the University of Tennessee Knoxville gaining broad skills in botany, mycology, chemical ecology, ecosystem ecology, and invasion biology.
-For her PhD, she worked under the supervision of Matthew Forister and Angela Smilanich at the University of Nevada, Reno, where she examined how novel host plant use and ecological variation impacted immunological function in a local Great Basin butterfly, Lycaeides melissa.
-At OIST, Su'ad is working on microbially-mediated trophic cascades.
+Su’ad spent her childhood moving between Oregon, South Korea, Saudi Arabia, Yemen, and Nashville, TN.
+She earned her BS at the University of Tennessee Knoxville working broadly across botany, mycology, chemical ecology, ecosystem ecology, and invasion biology.
+For her PhD, she worked with Matthew Forister and Angela Smilanich at the University of Nevada, Reno, where she examined how novel host plant use and ecological variation affected immunological function in the butterfly Lycaeides melissa.
+At OIST, Su'ad works on microbially-mediated trophic interactions in Crotalaria plants.
 She enjoys playing chess, painting, taking pictures of bugs, and making memes.

 Dr. Sam Ross

-Sam is a community ecologist with broad interests.
-Originally from Nottingham, UK, Sam got his undergraduate and master’s degrees from the University of Leeds before moving to Trinity College Dublin in Ireland for a PhD on ecological stability.
-Sam’s work mostly addresses fundamental questions relevant to global environmental change, but his research methods and questions vary.
-Often though, he thinks about ecological stability, time series, community dynamics/food webs, and ecoacoustics.
+Sam is a community ecologist from Nottingham, UK.
+He earned his undergraduate and master’s degrees from the University of Leeds before moving to Trinity College Dublin in Ireland for a PhD on ecological stability.
+Sam’s work addresses fundamental questions relevant to global environmental change and broadly concerns ecological stability, time series, community dynamics/food webs, and ecoacoustics.
 In his spare time, Sam can be found cruising around the island on his scooter (scoot scoot!), critiquing convenience store umeshu, or making waves as OIST’s worst DJ.

 Katie is from Texas and earned her bachelor's degree in biology from the University of Texas at Austin.
 She studied mating behavior of horeshoe crabs (Limulus polyphemus) for her master's degree at the University of Florida.
 Katie has since worked in scientific publishing, seabird population monitoring, wild bird rehabilitation, and aquatic ecology research.
 Her hobbies include baking pies, knitting, and birdwatching.